On this page

 With a SPA, it's undesirable to redirect the user to a sign-in page during normal navigation.
 To avoid this disruptive redirection, the /authorize endpoint allows the use of a request parameter called prompt.

 The introduction of browser privacy controls such as Intelligent Tracking Prevention (ITP) and Enhanced Tracking Prevention (ETP) affect how browsers handle third-party cookies.
-These browser privacy controls prevent the use of an Okta session cookie to silently renew user sessions, which force users to reauthenticate and take away the seamless user experience.
+These browser privacy controls prevent the use of an Okta session cookie to silently renew user sessions.
+This forces users to reauthenticate and takes away the seamless user experience.

 Refresh token rotation provides a solution for SPAs to maintain user sessions in an ITP browser world.
 Because refresh tokens are independent of any cookies, you don't have to rely on an Okta session cookie to renew access and ID tokens.

-Note: You can still use the Okta session cookie and silently renew the tokens as long as the application and Okta are in the same domain.
+Note: You can still use the Okta session cookie and silently renew the tokens as long as the app and Okta are in the same domain.

 Use a refresh token